 What Do MHA Graduates Do?

 Healthcare professionals with a master’s in health administration have increased opportunities for advancement, as well as higher earning potential.
-Earning an MHA helps healthcare professionals build a solid foundation for growth.
+Earning the MHA helps healthcare professionals build a solid foundation for growth.

 Types of careers:

-- Hospital Administrator: These professionals oversee the efficiency of staff, technology, and all administrative duties of the entire hospital.
-They are responsible for ensuring their workplace adheres to applicable laws and regulations and that the staff delivers a positive patient experience and quality care.
+- Hospital Administrator: Hospital administrators oversee the efficiency of staff, technology, and all administrative duties of the entire hospital.
+These professionals are responsible for ensuring that their workplaces adhere to applicable laws and regulations and that the staff members deliver a positive patient experience and quality care.
+According to May 2021 data from PayScale, hospital administrators earn a median annual salary of approximately $87,900.

-- Medical and Health Services Manager: Also known as healthcare administrators, these professionals coordinate and plan the medical and health services of an entire facility or a specific clinical area or department.
-Similar to hospital administrators, medical and health services managers must ensure their organizations meet the required regulations and healthcare laws and that they adapt to any changes in policy or technology.
+- Medical and Health Services Manager: Also known as healthcare administrators, medical and health services managers coordinate and plan the medical and health services of an entire facility or a specific clinical area or department.
+Similar to hospital administrators, they must ensure that their organizations meet the required regulations and healthcare laws and that they adapt to any changes in policy or technology.
+According to the BLS, medical and health services managers earned a median annual salary of $104,280 in May 2020.

-- Nursing Home Administrator: Similar to hospital administrators, these healthcare professionals keep nursing homes running efficiently and safely.
+- Nursing Home Administrator: Similar to hospital administrators, nursing home administrators keep nursing homes running efficiently and safely.
 They maintain and manage nursing home facilities by overseeing operations, as well as clinical and administrative matters.
+According to May 2021 data from PayScale, nursing home administrators earn a median annual salary of approximately $92,000.

 The MPH curriculum includes courses in sociology, epidemiology (the study of diseases and other health factors), environmental health sciences, biostatistics, infectious disease, healthcare systems and financing, and quantitative and qualitative research methods.
 Students also take courses in policy and government, including law and ethical issues in public health.